I would like to thank Doc Neeson for approving my site.

 Doc Neeson an Irish immigrant joined the Moonshine Jug & String Band as “Doc Talbot” in January 1971.
 In the same month there attended “The Australian Festival Of Progressive Music” held at Myponga in South Australia.
 Featuring on the program were Uncle Jack, Storyville, Moonshine Jug String Band, Lipp Arthur, Coney Island Jug Band, Daddy Cool, Fraternity, Black Sabbath (UK), Spectrum, Chain, Lipp Caine Rock Orchestra and Fanny Adams.

 By 1972 Bob Spencer joined Finch won 2SM/Pepsi Pop Poll, followed by Pepsi Battle of the Bands.
-John Woodruff become the band manager and established Sphere Organization.
+John Woodruff become the band manager and established Sphere Organisation.
 The following year Moonshine Jug and String Band issued a debut EP ‘Keep You On The Move’, peaked at number 5 on the local music chart in Adelaide in August 1973.
 The band follow up was a single ‘That’s All Right With Me’ in 1974.
 Moonshine Jug & String Band performed for “The Much More Ballroom” held at Cathedral Hall in Brunswick St, Fitzroy.

-Moonshine Jug & String Band start composing songs that wasn’t suitable for the band and decided to change music direction.
+Moonshine Jug & String Band start composing songs that wasn’t suitable for the band and decided to change musical direction.
 The Brewster brothers John and Rick, Doc Neeson came up with new band name The Angels were formed in December 1974.
 The name was stated in South Australian pub, which Bon Scott replies to Doc, John, and Rick “The Angels is catchy name”.

 Their adopting electric instruments Charlie King joined the band on drums.
 Doc Neeson added Keystone to avoid confusing with the band Red Angel Panic and become The Keystone Angels.
-On the pub circuit their performed cover version of 50s, 60s and some material the band composed and released first single “Keep On Dancing” with John Brewster on lead vocals.
+On the pub circuit their performed cover version of the 50s, 60s and some material the band composed and released first single “Keep On Dancing” with John Brewster on lead vocals.
 The Keystone Angels were added to Sunbury Music Festival ‘75 in Victoria.
 Backing band for Chuck Berry on his Australian tour.

 Birth Of The Band